Introduction

 Digital Learners

 In response to the changing requirements of the curriculum and the rapidly shifting technological landscape, Murrumba State Secondary College has been focused on providing the best opportunity for students to engage in digital learning.
-Furthermore, developing contemporary 21st century skills is a priority of both the Department of Education and Training (DET) and the Australian Curriculum, Assessment and Reporting Authority (ACARA) in the curriculum.
+Furthermore, developing contemporary 21st century skills is a priority of both the Department of Education and the Australian Curriculum, Assessment and Reporting Authority (ACARA) in the curriculum.
 The priority details skills such as investigating, creating, communicating and operating using ICT’s that are embedded into a range of curriculum areas in order to skill the students for the 21st Century.
 The Australian Curriculum involves students in learning to:

 1. Make the most of digital technologies available to them.